July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

 Many veterans suffer a range of health problems, including a weakened immune system, chronic pain, and respiratory issues.
 Veterans are also at greater risk of mental health issues like post-traumatic stress disorder (PTSD) than the general population.

 Additionally, those who served in the military are more likely to have heart disease and are more prone to engage in addictive behaviors such as drinking and smoking.
-Veterans who had tours of duty in Iraq and Afghanistan also have a higher risk of skin cancer due to long periods of sun exposure.

 Asbestos Exposure & Mesothelioma

 Mesothelioma is a rare and aggressive cancer caused by asbestos exposure.
 Veterans are at a greater risk of developing mesothelioma due to widespread asbestos use by the military between the 1930s and early 1980s.
-However, the dangers of asbestos were hidden from military service members for decades.

-Asbestos is a cancer-causing material that was used by every branch of the military — but most extensively by the U.S. Navy.
-Asbestos was used as an insulator in most of the U.S. Navy ships made during multiple military conflicts, including World War II, the Korean War, and the Vietnam War.
+Asbestos was used as an insulator in most U.S. Navy ships made during multiple military conflicts, including World War II, the Korean War, and the Vietnam War.

-Over 33% of all mesothelioma cases involve U.S. military veterans.
+Over 33% of all mesothelioma diagnoses involve U.S. military veterans.
 Mesothelioma can take 20-50 years to develop and many U.S. veterans are not diagnosed until they’re retirement age — when they should be enjoying their lives with family and friends.

-U.S. veterans with mesothelioma deserve high-quality medical care and financial payouts if they’ve been diagnosed.
-Thankfully, veterans can file for VA benefits to get treated by top mesothelioma doctors and receive monthly compensation.
+Thankfully, veterans can file for mesothelioma VA benefits to get treated by top doctors and receive monthly compensation.

 With the help of experienced mesothelioma lawyers, affected veterans can also file asbestos claims to pursue even more financial aid — without affecting their VA benefits.